navis-org/neuropython2024/docs/index.md

 ## :rocket: Already signed up?

 Great!
-Then head over to [Preparations](preparing.md) to learn about what you need to do _before_ the workshop to set things up.
+Then head over to [Preparations](preparing.md) to learn about what you need to do _before_ the workshop to make sure you're all set.